Rule of threes (survival): Rule

 Each line assumes that the one(s) before it are met.
 For example, if you have a large quantity of food and water but are exposed to the environment, then the harsh conditions rule applies.
 The rule may sometimes be useful in determining the order of priority when in a life-threatening situation, and is a generalization (or rule of thumb), not scientifically accurate.

-Additional generalizations may be presented with the rule, though they are not considered part of the "Rule of threes" and are also usually not scientifically accurate.
-For example, it might be said that it takes a three-second psychological reaction time to make a decision during an emergency, that one can survive 3 minutes in icy water, or that an individual can last three months without hope (or companionship).
+There may be additional generalizations presented with the rule, though they are not considered part of the rule of threes, and are usually not scientifically accurate.
+For example, it might be said that it takes three seconds of reaction time to make a decision during an emergency, that one can survive 3 minutes in icy water, or that an individual can last three months without hope (or companionship).